 Calculating The Impact of Wrongly Blocked Orders

 It is often the case that some transactions are rejected or filtered out before even reaching the fraud team.
 For instance, many merchants deploy systems that block orders from “risky” geographic locations, because they feel accepting orders from these locations is not worth the risk.
 The decision to reject all orders placed from certain countries is sometimes based on bad experience – after a significant sum is lost to chargebacks, for example.
 But Riskified research has found that even orders from the riskiest countries are still mostly safe, and simply blocking these orders is sure to leave money on the table.

 Another common reason for rejecting orders on the gateway level is AVS (Address Verification System).
 Payment processors encourage merchants to set automatic AVS mismatch filters as an anti-fraud measure.
 Online fashion boutique RSVP Gallery, for example, used AVS filters before moving to Riskified.
 However, 20% of the orders Riskified approves for this merchants on a regular basis would have been rejected by their AVS filters. (read our blog post to learn more)

 3-D Secure is yet another service that can lead merchants to inadvertently reject orders from legitimate customers.
 While this payer authentication service doesn’t block orders per se, it adds additional verification steps to the checkout process, impacting not only customer experience but also sales conversion rates.
 In other words, utilizing 3D Secure effectively results in a high drop-off rate, preventing many legitimate orders from even making it through to the risk management team.
-An update to this process – 3-D Secure 2.0 – is meant to be rolled out in April 2019, but even this solution will rely on friction heavy measures that will require shoppers to verify their identities using cell phones and tokens.
+An update to this process – 3-D Secure 2.0 – is currently being rolled out, but even this solution relies on friction heavy measures that require shoppers to verify their identities using cell phones and tokens.